-Because EFM bases its acceptable standards of behavior on organizational and individual commitments to God and to the Bible, and is committed to biblically based lifestyles of morality, marital fidelity, and faith, all missionaries will be held to a high standard of conduct.
-Because these standards are based on biblical principles, acceptable behavior for our missionaries will differ from that considered acceptable by society in general.
+EFM bases its acceptable standards of behavior on biblical principles as they relate to an individual’s relationship to God, the church, and EFM.
+Consequently, EFM is committed to the Bible-based lifestyles of morality, marital fidelity, and faith.
+All EFM missionaries will be held to these high standards of conduct because these standards are based on biblical principles.
+We also recognize that acceptable behavior for EFM missionaries may differ from behavior that is considered acceptable by different cultures and societies.

-C. Materialism: It is recognized that a difference in standard of living between missionaries and nationals can be a cause for tension.
-Money and things may nullify a missionary’s effectiveness with nationals.
-Simplicity, balance and generosity with things is encouraged to avoid the development of a barrier between missionary and nationals.
+C. Materialism: It is recognized that a difference in the standard of living between missionaries and nationals can be a cause for tension; consequently, money and possessions may nullify a missionary’s effectiveness in ministry.
+To avoid unnecessary criticism of the ministry, EFM encourages simplicity, balance, and generosity, which will help to avoid barriers between missionaries and nationals.